dunn/book-runner/README.md

 ## step 7: go go goooo

+If you haven’t yet, install the project dependencies with `npm i`.

-All that’s left is to make sure your Twitter app’s information is in `config/secrets.js`, and turn on your bot!
+Now all that’s left is to make sure your Twitter app’s information is in `config/secrets.js`, and turn on your bot!
 I usually set a cron job to run `bin/run` every 15 minutes:

 ```cron
 */15 * * * * bin/run path/to/text.js >> /var/log/bork.log 2>&1